Hockenheim: Politics

 The town is led by the Lord Mayor ("Oberbürgermeister"), who is elected directly by the population every 8 years; since 2004 this office is held by Dieter Gummer (SPD).
 Its Permanent Representative is the "Erste Beigeordnete", with the office designation of mayor ("Bürgermeister").
 As of the local election on 25 May 2014, the local council of Hockenheim consists of 22 members, who hold the title "Stadtraetin/Stadtrat", and the Lord Mayor presiding the council.

 In 1975 the Hockenheim government agreed upon a municipal association ("Verwaltungsgemeinschaft") with the neighboring villages Altlußheim, Neulußheim and Reilingen.
 Hockenheim is one of the six largest towns in the Rhein-Neckar-Kreis district; since 1999 the number of inhabitants exceeds the 20,000 threshold, thus the town received the status of a regional central town ("Große Kreisstadt") in 2001.

+Transport

+Hockenheim station is located on both the Rhine railway, opened in 1870, and the Mannheim–Stuttgart high-speed railway, opened in 1991.
+It is served by half-hourly trains, on line S9 of the Rhine-Neckar S-Bahn, between Karlsruhe and Mannheim.
+In peak periods it is also served by Regional-Express trains on the same route.

+Hockenheim is located on the federal motorways A6, from Saarbrücken to Waidhaus, and A61, from a junction with the A6 at Hockenheim to the Netherlands near Venlo.
+The A5 passes to the east of Hockenheim on its way from a point near Kirchheim to Switzerland near Basel.
+Hockenheim is also on the federal highway B39, from Frankenstein to Mainhardt.

 Coat of arms

 Adopted in 1609, the coat of arms of Hockenheim has diagonally crossed silver hooks in a sign, below a crowned golden lion.
 The lion is the animal of the Electoral Palatinate, to which Hockenheim belonged; the hooks are probably derived from the place name.
 The form of the symbols was changed several times, but has been specified in its current form by municipal law since 1895.